Code Of Business Ethics And Conduct

 A “bribe” is a thing of value given with the specific intent to influence an official act.

 The intent to influence a public official through a bribe is illegal and contrary to Georgian Airways’ policy.
 A bribe need not be proven by direct evidence, but may be inferred from the surrounding circumstances.
 Thus, even if the giver does not believe that he or she is intending to influence the public servant, the inference may be difficult to overcome, depending on the surrounding circumstances.
 An innocent gift can be mistaken for a bribe in some instances.
-To avoid possible misinterpretations, before any employee gives a gift to Government official, the employee must obtain approval from the Compliance Officer to give the gift.
+To avoid possible misinterpretations, before any employee gives a gift to public official, the employee must obtain approval from the Compliance Officer to give, or receive the gift.

 Georgian Airways exercises “zero tolerance” attitude towards any incidents of violation of its anti-corruption policy.
+Any conduct identified as non-compliant is prohibited by employees, agents or consultants acting directly or through a third party, such as sales representative or government relation firm.

-H. Conduct involving business resources
+I. Conduct involving business resources

 Books, records and financial reporting